 HP Envy 32

-HP also has some great all-in-ones to consider, and our favourite is this one from the Envy line, not least because of the tie-in it boasts with speaker mavens Bang & Olufsen.
+HP also has some great all-in-ones to consider, and our pick is this one from the Envy line, not least because of the tie-in it boasts with audio mavens Bang & Olufsen.

 That means it's got great sound, making it perfect not just for video calling but also media viewing.
 Solid specs all round, in fact, make it a great workstation as well.

 When trying to figure out what we believe are the best all-in-one computers on the market, we spent hours using them.
 We weigh up a number of things before recommending computers - and try to apply the same kind of testing when a new model is being considered for our top five selections.
 It's not all judged on our testing, either - we also try to take into account consumer reviews, brand quality and value.